-Prototulbaghia is a genus of the family Alliaceae.
+Prototulbaghia is a genus of the former family Alliaceae (now included in Amaryllidaceae).
 It is monotypic and represented by the species Prototulbaghia siebertii only found in the Leolo Mountains in Sekhukhuneland, South Africa.

 The following excerpt about Prototulbaghia siebertii is written by Terry Smale (The Southern African Bulb Group: Newsletter No. 10, April 2008).